 \subsubsection{Priming Shifts Choices}

-Despite the fact that racial priming through human professional imagery significantly shifted robot color selections in the companion study~\cite{he2026human}, the mere presence of these human primes only weakly altered the overall distribution of justification categories compared to the unprimed baseline ($p = .001$, $V = 0.07$).
-This weak overall effect was also observable at the sub-category level ($p = .001$, $V = 0.09$).
-The comparison between primes and non-primes can be seen in Appendix.
+Although racial priming through human professional imagery significantly shifted robot color selections in the companion study~\cite{he2026human}, the presence of these primes only weakly altered the overall distribution of justification categories relative to the unprimed baseline, at both the category ($p = .001$, $V = 0.07$) and sub-category ($p = .001$, $V = 0.09$) levels (see Appendix).

-To probe whether the specific \textit{type} of racial prime influenced reasoning, we analyzed the primed subset from Study~2 ($N = 2{,}464$) by comparing trials based on their specific priming condition.
-Specifically, we compared \textit{stereotype priming} trials versus \textit{Non-stereotype priming} trials.
+To probe whether the types of racial prime influenced reasoning, we compared \textit{stereotype priming} versus \textit{non-stereotype priming} trials in the primed subset from Study~2 ($N = 2{,}464$).
 As Figure~\ref{fig:category_by_stereotype_priming} (top row) illustrates, the overall category distributions are similar between the two conditions across all four tasks.

-However, the color of the robot actually selected differed markedly if we focus on the \textit{prime-aligned} choices.
-We defined a choice as \textit{prime-aligned} when the selected robot color matched the skin tone associated with the primed racial group in the scenario pictures (Latino$\to$Brown, Black$\to$Dark, White$\to$Light, Asian$\to$Medium).
-For example, if the scenario depicted a Latino construction worker, a choice of a Brown robot was considered prime-aligned.
-Under stereotype-consistent priming, 19.2\% of selections were prime-aligned, compared with only 6.9\% under stereotype-inconsistent priming ( $p < .001$, $V = 0.18$).
+The colors actually selected, however, differed markedly for \textit{prime-aligned} choices---those where the selected robot color matched the skin tone associated with the primed racial group (Latino$\to$Brown, Black$\to$Dark, White$\to$Light, Asian$\to$Medium).
+Under stereotype-consistent priming, 19.2\% of selections were prime-aligned, compared with only 6.9\% under stereotype-inconsistent priming.

-In Figure~\ref{fig:category_by_stereotype_priming} (bottom row), the comparison reveals a sharp increase in prime-aligned choices under stereotype-consistent priming across every task, which is consistent with the companion quantitative study~\cite{he2026human}.
-The effect of stereotype priming was demonstrated in all scenarios, but the justifications underlying these prime-aligned choices adapted specifically to the task context.
-A qualitative examination of the prime-aligned choices reveals how stereotype priming increased the frequency of prime-aligned choices.
+As Figure~\ref{fig:category_by_stereotype_priming} (bottom row) shows, prime-aligned choices increased sharply under stereotype-consistent priming across every task, consistent with the companion study~\cite{he2026human}.
+The justifications underlying these aligned choices, however, adapted specifically to the task context, as the following qualitative examination reveals.

 \paragraph{Construction} In the construction scenario, stereotype priming (Latino) generated more prime-aligned selections (Brown robots) than non-stereotype priming (White $\to$ Light robots).
 Both groups relied heavily on \catfunc{Functionalism}, but their functional rationales adapted to the color chosen.
 Participants in the non-stereotype condition justified their Light robot selections through general performance metrics: \textit{``The robot looks strong and durable''} (White prime, Light robot).
 In contrast, participants selecting Brown robots under stereotype priming seamlessly linked the darker color to the reality of construction work: \textit{``With the light brown color it won't look as dirty when covered in dirt and dust...''} or invoked visibility norms: \textit{``Orange is something workers will be able to easily identify on site''} (Latino prime, Brown robot).
 Stereotype priming thus shifted the functional criteria from abstract capability to material resilience and visibility.